vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

 Wait while Jenkins Master Instance is configured.
 This may take a few minutes.
 When the server is configured, the Jenkins administrator password will be displayed.
 Access the Public IP through your browser and enter the password.

-5. Edit the testproperties.sh present in the same directory according to your test parameters.
+5. Edit the JMetertestproperties.sh present in the same directory according to your test parameters.
 	jmxFile: (name of the jmx file, without .jmx)
 	OutputFile: (name of the output file, without .html)
 	users: (comma separated list of virtual users for the Load Test)